-- WTO (SPS) Enquiry Point (EP) in Nigeria (visit: www.spsenquirypointnigeria.net) - INFOSAN Focal Point/INFOSAN Emergency Contact Point in Nigeria - Member of the Nigerian delegation to Codex meetings - Chair of the General Purposes Technical Committee of the National Codex Committee (NCC) - NAFDAC is the designated Rapid Alert System for Food and Feed (RASFF) focal point in Nigeria and therefore relates with European union on Food matters
+- WTO (SPS) Enquiry Point (EP) in Nigeria (visit: www.spsenquirypointnigeria.net) - INFOSAN Focal Point/INFOSAN Emergency Contact Point in Nigeria - Member of the Nigerian delegation to Codex meetings - Chair of the General Purposes Technical Committee of the National Codex Committee (NCC)

 NAFDAC operates at the Federal and State levels along with the state government agencies.
-At the local government level there are primary healthcare agencies responsible for street food vending and traditional markets, although they refer to NAFDAC for all cases that affect health.
+At the local government level there are primary healthcare agencies responsible for street food vending, catering establishments and traditional markets.

 Over the past few years, the management of NAFDAC has increased surveillance to curb widespread adulteration of food products.
 The main strategy employed by the Agency for the enforcement of Nigeria's food laws is the process of product registration.
-Contravention of the provisions of existing food laws is subject to prosecution and punishment as specified in the regulation.
+Contravention of the provisions of existing food laws is subject to prosecution and punishment as specified in the code.
 In recent years, NAFDAC appears to have become more active and stringent in enforcing existing food laws, which has increased the level of awareness of the consumer to make informed choices and has also encouraged local producers.
-Any food item not registered with NAFDAC is not legally importable.
-However, many processed foods are routinely illegally smuggled into Nigeria through the land borders, by sea and by air without having gone through the registration process.
+In theory, any food item not registered with NAFDAC is not legally importable.
+In practice, many processed foods are routinely illegally smuggled into Nigeria through the land boarders, by sea and by air without having gone through the registration process.